 The time, cost, and redemption barriers that once made the gift card more of a hassle than it was worth are over.
 The new reality is that creating a gift card system for your small business is easy and inexpensive.

-Here are a few tips to keep in mind as you create custom gift cards for your business.
+Here are a few tips on how to make a gift card for your business.

 Learn the applicable gift card lawsBy law, a gift card must have an expiration date greater than five years from the date of issuance or when funds were last loaded to the card.
 In some states, you may claim the cash value of unused cards after the expiration date.
 Other states require that you report the unused cards as unclaimed property.
 Unclaimed property must be surrendered to the state through the escheatment process.
 For more on the do’s and don’ts of gift cards read Title IV of the Credit Card Accountability Responsibility and Disclosure Act of 2009, especially the section on limits of gift card redemption fees and expiration dates.